top of page

 Alex

-USD/JPY Supported by Rising Oil Prices and Middle East Tensions
+USD/JPY Supported by Strong U.S. Data and Rising Energy Prices

 Alex